axonivy/neo/README.md

 ## Development

-Start an Axon Ivy Engine (on port 8080) and run:
+Start an Axon Ivy Engine (on port 8080, you could use the provided Docker compose service) and hit F5 to launch or run:

 ```shellscript
 npm run dev
 ```

+### Playwright Tests

+The easiest way to get started is to run the Docker compose ivy service, which provides an engine with the neo-test project.
+Then simply run the Playwright test via UI.

 ## Production